How To Stop Eating Out of Boredom

 • an apple with 1-2 Tbsp peanut butter

-4. Avoid Eating from Containers
+4. Avoid Eating From Containers

 An easy way to help make your snacks count is to avoid eating snack foods straight from containers.
 It’s way too difficult to be aware of portion sizes when we’re eating from a family style bag, and this type of behavior can often lead to weight gain.